 We develop detectors for all four production roles as feature extraction in the style analysis step.
-We refer to our previous work for specific implementation details of the detectors [15], [30, Appendix A].
-We have chosen to convert the output of all style detectors to an ordinal scale as this allows for easy fusion.
+Each style detector uses an existing software implementation as a basis.
+The output of such a base detector is then aggregated and synchronized to a camera shot.
+We categorize the resulting production-derived features based on experimentally obtained thresholds.
+Together, these three components define a style detector.
+We refer to our previous work for specific implementation details of the detectors [34, Appendix A],[39].
+We have chosen to convert the output of all style detectors to an ordinal scale, as this allows for easy fusion.

-For the layout \mathcal{L} , the length of a camera shot is used as a feature as this is known to be an informative descriptor for genre [1].
+For the layout \mathcal{L} the length of a camera shot is used as a feature, as this is known to be an informative descriptor for genre [36].
 Overlayed text is another informative descriptor.
-Its presence is detected by a text localization algorithm [31].
-To segment the auditory layout, periods of speech and silence are detected based on an automatic speech recognition system [32].
-We obtain a voice-over detector by combining the speech segmentation with the camera shot segmentation [15].
-The set of layout features is thus given by:
+Its presence is detected by a text localization algorithm [27].
+To segment the auditory layout, periods of speech and silence are detected based on an automatic speech recognition system [14].
+We obtain a voice-over detector by combining the speech segmentation with the camera shot segmentation [39].
+The set of layout features is thus given by: $\mathcal{L} = \{shot length, overlayed text, silence, voice-over\}.$

-$\mathcal{L} = \{ shot \ length, overlayed \ text, silence, voice-over \}.$ for each face, its location is derived [15].
-Apart from faces, we also detect the presence of cars [33].
-In addition, we measure the average amount of object motion in a camera shot [23].
-Based on speaker identification [32], we identify each of the three most frequent speakers.
-The camera shot is checked for the presence on the basis of speech from one of the three [15].
-The length of text strings recognized by Video Optical Character Recognition [31] is used as a feature [15].
-In addition, the strings are used as input for a named entity recognizer [8].
-On the transcribed text obtained by the LIMSI automatic speech recognition system [32], we also apply named entity recognition.
-The set of content features is thus given by:
+As concerns the content C, a frontal face detector [28] is applied to detect people.
+We count the number of faces, and for each face its location is derived [39].
+Apart from faces, we also detect the presence of cars [28].
+In addition, we measure the average amount of object motion in a camera shot [35].
+Based on speaker identification [14] we identify each of the three most frequent speakers.
+The camera shot is checked for the presence on the basis of speech from one of the three [39].
+The length of text strings recognized by Video Optical Character Recognition [27] is used as a feature [39].
+In addition, the strings are used as input for a named entity recognizer [41].
+On the transcribed text obtained by the LIMSI automatic speech recognition system [14], we also apply named entity recognition.
+The set of content features is thus given by: $C = \{faces, face location, cars, object motion, frequent speaker,$ $overlayed text length, video text named entity, voice named entity}.$